vmware/vic-product/docs/user_doc/vic_vsphere_admin/README.md

-# vSphere Integrated Containers for vSphere Administrators
+# Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure

-*vSphere Integrated Containers for vSphere Administrators* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; as a vSphere administrator.
+*Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure* provides information about how to use VMware vSphere&reg; Integrated Containers&trade; as a vSphere administrator.

 **Product version: 1.2**